Open the Door Homer: Dylan, Yeats and the Blind Poet

-Upon the song’s initial release, commentators remarked upon the opening lines’ reference to Ballinalee, a quiet town in central Ireland, and its links to “The Lass from Ballynalee”, an English translation of an Irish poem written in the 19th century by blind travelling poet Anthony Raftery.
+Upon the song’s initial release, commentators remarked upon the song's following lines’ reference to Ballinalee, a quiet town in central Ireland, and its links to “The Lass from Ballynalee”, an English translation of an Irish poem written in the 19th century by blind travelling poet Anthony Raftery.
 Dylan’s ‘follow me down to Ballinalee / I’ll lose my mind if you don’t come with me’ is an intriguing reversal of Rafterys narrative in his work about the bewitchingly beautiful peasant girl Mary Hynes.
-In the poem, it is the poet who falls madly in love with the girl, before she leads him to his fate like some fleet-footed guide from the underworld:
+In the poem, it is the poet who falls madly in love with the girl, who has a satisfied mind, and follows her to his fate:

 I met a maid with wind-wild hair

 And, as was fitting, answered she:

 So walk with me to Bally-na-Lee.'

 "The Lass from Ballynalee" continues with the girl leading the poet to her secret cellar, overflowing with alcoholic delights, where she proposes a toast: ‘so drink a wet to love’s demands’.
 The tale it tells is not as innocent as it seems, inspired as it is by a man’s drowning in the bog on the way to catch a glimpse of the almost mythical beauty.
 In an essay written as a young man, “Dust Hath Closed Helen’s Eye”, fellow Irish poet William Butler Yeats writes of how an old weaver explained to him the events that may have inspired Raftery: